Taking a driving test in own car

 For many learner drivers, taking the DVSA driving test is daunting enough, especially if you use a car you're not used to.
 But, can you take the driving test in your own car?

-Can I use my own car for driving tests?
+Can I use my own car for driving tests in 2025?

 Yes.
 Although most candidates use their driving instructor's car to take their driving test, you can take your driving test in your own car.